Microkubes/microkubes-website/docs/GCP.md

 Below, we present a simple setup to get you up and running as quickly as possible.
 For a more complex scenario and all available options, please see the official Google documentation.

+## Prerequisites

-Make sure you have the Google Kubernetes Engine API enabled in your GCP account and Cloud SDK installed on the machine where you will run gcloud commands from.
+- Google Kubernetes Engine API enabled in your GCP account;
+- Cloud SDK and kubectl installed on the machine on which you will run the commands.

 ## Cluster Setup